Crafting

 Characters who are sufficiently experienced in the creation of tools and items, and have the components or financial backing to do so, can create a range of magic or non-magical items.
 To create magically infused items, the crafter must have the spellcaster or similar feature.
-All characters will also require:
+All characters may also require:

 • Access to a sufficiently stocked workbench;